struppigel/PortEx/README.md

 * Scan for jar2exe or class2exe wrappers
 * Scan for Unicode and ASCII strings contained in the file
 * Overlay detection
-* Get a Virustotal report

 For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)

 ### Version Information

 The current version is in Alpha, so beware of bugs.
-The first release will be in Fall 2014.
+The first release will be in December 2014.

 ### Using PortEx